international employment law firm alliance L&E Global

 • Japanese employment laws mainly cover employer-employee relationships.
 Board members and independent contractors are, in principle, not categorised as employees.

-• There is no “at will” employment in Japan.
+• Unlike US-style “at will” employment, termination in Japan is heavily restricted.
 Japanese law requires that termination of regular employment shall be considered objectively, deemed reasonable, and appropriate upon social convention, which is read rigidly in light of Japanese judicial precedent.
+Termination risk is generally high for employers, and therefore negotiated exits and settlement arrangements are commonly used in practice.

 • In principle, overtime work, work on statutory public holidays and late-night work require extra allowances in addition to normal wages.
 Employees in managerial and supervisory positions as defined under the Labour Standards Act are exempt from the abovementioned overtime regulations; however, the late-night work allowance is still applicable.